Six Ways Sales Enablement Leaders Can Get the Most from Their Team

 Proactive listening not only helps an organization gain relevant insight about the ever-changing sales landscape, but it also enables leadership to answer questions from the field.
 Every member of the sales team needs context around the changes and complexities of the environment in which they operate.
 The sales team therefore needs a centralized communications channel.

-SiriusDecisions advises that organizations practice field advocacy.
-They define field advocacy as the listening side of sales communications.
+We advise that organizations practice field advocacy.
+Field advocacy is the listening side of sales communications.
 Field advocacy enables organizations to source useful information regarding products, buyers and competitors.
 It also allows organizations to collect feedback on programs and processes while enabling them to provide immediate answers to inquiries from reps.

 6. Create a Sales Enablement Charter